pingcap/docs/join-reorder.md

 ## Example of the dynamic programming algorithm

-Taking the tables in [Example of the greedy algorithm](#example-of-the-greedy-algorithm) as an example.
-The dynamic programming algorithm enumerates all possibilities, so the greedy algorithm, which must start with the `t1` table, the dynamic programming algorithm can enumerate the Join order as follows.
+Taking the same tables in [Example of the greedy algorithm](#example-of-the-greedy-algorithm) as an example.
+The dynamic programming algorithm can enumerate all possibilities.
+Therefore, comparing with the greedy algorithm, which must start with the `t1` table (the table with the least rows), the dynamic programming algorithm can enumerate a join order as follows:

 ! [join-reorder-4](/media/join-reorder-4.png)

-When this choice is better than the greedy algorithm, the dynamic programming algorithm can choose a better Join order.
+When this choice is better than the greedy algorithm, the dynamic programming algorithm can choose a better join order.

-Accordingly, because all possibilities are enumerated, the dynamic programming algorithm consumes more time and is more susceptible to statistical information.
+Because all possibilities are enumerated, the dynamic programming algorithm consumes more time and is more susceptible to statistics.

 ## Control the Join Reorder algorithm

 The Join Reorder algorithm is controlled by the [`tidb_opt_join_reorder_threshold`](/system-variables.md#tidb_opt_join_reorder_threshold) variable.
-If the number of nodes participating in Join Reorder is greater than this threshold, the greedy algorithm is selected.
-Otherwise, the dynamic programming algorithm is selected.
+If the number of nodes participating in Join Reorder is greater than this threshold, TiDB uses the greedy algorithm.
+Otherwise, TiDB uses the dynamic programming algorithm.

 ## Limitations of Join Reorder algorithm